iThinkiKhan/Stack-bot/README.md

     feet_SG90.stl
     bracket_SG90_b.stl

-These do not fit together.
-Rough up the horns and superglue em.
+These cases do not fit together.
+Rough up the horns of the server arms and and superglue em.

 **Software**